-Baland Balance Sheet Strength: Very Strong • Surplus volatility/losses have occurred in recent years, which are a key factor in the overall balance sheet strength assessment of very strong. ٠ Conservative investment portfolio predominantly held in high-quality fixed-income holdings. ٠ Historically favorable reserve development on both a calendar and accident year basis. • Prudent reinsurance program with highly rated reinsurers helps to mitigate the impact of shock losses.
-Opera ting Performance: Marginal • Marginal operating performance driven by adverse underwriting results mostly attributed to ongoing catastrophe losses, generally unfavorable personal and commercial auto books in some years, and elevated operational expenses. • Net investment income has been the primary driver of pretax operating income in some years. • Return on revenue and equity averages compare unfavorably to the composite on both a five- and ten-year basis. • Management continues to take corrective actions to combat the recent underwriting volatility, including rate increases, personal lines and overall property risk exposure reductions and significant technology upgrades.
-Pekin expects these efforts to favorably impact performance going forward.
-Busine ess Profile: Neutral • Pekin offers a broad range of commercial and personal products in several Midwest states and Arizona. • Long-standing market presence with product offerings distributed through a network of independent agents. • Property business within its geographic concentration exposes Pekin to weather-related losses.
+Baland ce Sheet Strength: Very Strong • Surplus volatility/losses have occurred in recent years (prior to 2024), which are a key factor in the overall balance sheet strength assessment of very strong. • Conservative investment portfolio predominantly held in high-quality fixed-income holdings. • Favorable reserve development on both a calendar and accident year basis in most years. • Prudent reinsurance program with highly rated reinsurers helps to mitigate the impact of shock losses.
+Opera ting Performance: Marginal • Marginal operating performance driven by adverse underwriting results mostly attributed to ongoing catastrophe losses, generally unfavorable personal and commercial auto books in some years, and elevated operational expenses. • Return on revenue and equity averages compare unfavorably to the composite on both a five- and ten-year basis. • Management continues to take corrective actions to combat the recent underwriting volatility, including rate increases, personal lines and overall property risk exposure reductions and significant technology upgrades.
+Pekin Insurance Group (Pekin) expects these efforts to favorably impact performance going forward, which has been evident so far in 2024.
+Busine ess Profile: Neutral • Pekin offers a broad range of commercial and personal products in several Midwest states, Arizona and Utah. • Long-standing market presence with product offerings distributed through a network of independent agents. • Property business within its geographic concentration exposes Pekin to weather-related losses.
 While a comprehensive reinsurance program helps to mitigate this risk, catastrophe losses have negatively impacted results over the past several years.
-As a result, Pekin plans to increase its business insurance while reducing its exposure to personal insurance.
-Enterp rise Risk Management: Appropriate • Qualitative and quantitative risk appetite/tolerance statements are maintained for key risks, which are closely tied to the group's strategic planning process. • The ERM framework has been enhanced and continues to evolve to build awareness and a shared responsibility fo risk management across the organization. • Full implementation of the policy administration system is expected to improve the group's long-term profitability and limit volatility across business segments.
+As a result, Pekin continues to reduce its personal property exposures, while increasing its small to midsize commercial lines new business.
+Enterp orise Risk Management: Appropriate • Qualitative and quantitative risk appetite/tolerance statements are maintained for key risks, which are closely tied to the group's strategic planning process. • The ERM framework has been enhanced and continues to evolve to build awareness and a shared responsibility for risk management across the organization. • Full implementation of the policy administration system is expected to improve the group's long-term profitability and limit volatility across business segments.